Proth's theorem: Systematic naïve variant

 The contrapositive of this statement is that if p is a Proth prime, such an a value is guaranteed to exist.

-Indeed, if p is a Proth prime then we expect roughly half of all a-values to satisfy the formula, in the general case.
+Indeed, if p is a Proth prime then we expect roughly half of all a-values to satisfy the congruence, in the general case.
 On the other hand, if the second condition is not met - if p is not a Proth number - then compositeness cannot be guaranteed (the inverse is not generally true for non-Proth), even if the first condition of congruence is met.

 As such, we may systematically check all base values [2, p − 1] to verify compositeness (note that a = 0 and a = 1 will never work), unless and until one is found to confirm primality.
 This process, as it is stated, though the most straightforward and trivial, can be made more efficient.

 In principle, since if p is prime, there is roughly a 50% chance of a chosen a of proving primality, we may make the process slightly more efficient by checking about one-half of all possible a-values smaller than p - we expect half of said values to satisfy the congruence.
 Once more than p/2 distinct values of a have been tested, compositeness is deterministic.
 This is because, if p is prime then we expect half of all bases to bears witness; by the pigeonhole principle, once more than half have been checked, we can deduce that none will bear witness, and if no base value a will work, then p is composite.
 If on the other hand p is prime, then at least one of the values checked would inevitably have borne witness, as would all remaining unchecked values.
 This variation of the test is similar to the deterministic variant of the Fermat primality test.

 Both of these naïve variants are grossly inefficient and never employed in practice.
-Note that both of these approaches represent significantly more computational work than simple brute force trial division in the worst case scenario.
+Note that both of these approaches represent significantly more computational work than simple brute force trial division (Schoolhouse method) in the worst case scenario.